nsm120/monkeylearn/blogpost/monkeydo.md

 Things started at work, when I was looking around for an easy way to classify groups of texts using R. I made the very clever first move of Googling "easy way to classify groups of texts using R" and thanks to the magic of what I suppose used to be PageRank I landed upon a GitHub README for a package called monkeylearn.

-A quick `devtools::github_install("ropensci/monkeylearn")` and creation of an API key later it stared looking like this package would fit my use case.
+A quick `install.packages("monkeylearn")` and creation of an API key later it stared looking like this package would fit my use case.
 I loved that it sported only two functions, `monkeylearn_classify()` and `monkeylearn_extract()`, which did exactly what they said on the tin.
 They accept a vector of texts and return a dataframe of classifications or keyword extractions, respectively.

 <br>